bhushan76/MyAngularWorkstation-FinalProject/README.md

 Using the Http object for Ajax calls along with RxJS observables Working with Utility and Service classes (such as for sorting and Ajax calls) Using Angular databinding Syntax [], () and [()]
-Optional: Webpack functionality is available for module loading and more (see the readme for details)
+Optional: Webpack functionality is available for module loading and more
-Optional: Ahead-Of-Time (AOT) support is available (see the readme for details) Much more!
+Optional: Ahead-Of-Time (AOT) support is available Much more!